-One of the central points of this letter was to emphasize the priority of people over things.
-This means that the economy must serve human beings, not the other way around.
+One of the central points of this letter was the need to emphasize the priority of people over things, and to ensure that the economy serves people, not the other way around.
 Id., 12.
 In this light, Pope John Paul called labor unions "indispensable elements of social life in modern society" that have the role of securing "the just rights of workers within the framework of the common good of the whole society."
 Id., 20.